SHOW SLAVE STATUS

-SHOW PROCESSLISToutput for the slave I/O thread.
-This tells you what the thread is doing: trying to connect to the master, waiting for events from the master, reconnecting to the master, and so on.
-For a listing of possible states, see Section 8.14.6, “Replication Slave I/O Thread States”.
+SHOW PROCESSLISToutput for the replica I/O thread.
+This tells you what the thread is doing: trying to connect to the source, waiting for events from the source, reconnecting to the source, and so on.
+For a listing of possible states, see Section 8.14.7, “Replication Replica I/O Thread States”.

-The master host that the slave is connected to.
+The source host that the replica is connected to.

-The user name of the account used to connect to the master.
+The user name of the account used to connect to the source.

-The port used to connect to the master.
+The port used to connect to the source.

 The number of seconds between connect retries (default 60).
 This can be set with the

 The name of the source binary log file from which the I/O thread is currently reading.